-As we are fond of reminding our customers, Continental designs and constructs tyres to provide many miles of excellent service.
+As we are fond of reminding our customers, we design and construct tyres to provide many miles of excellent service.
 However, the owner of the vehicle also has a responsibility to check on the tyres now and then.
 The most straightforward rule for long-term tyre care is to keep them at the proper tyre pressure.

 The manufacturer of your car specifies the optimal tyre inflation pressure; these details are either in the vehicle handbook or inside the door on the driver’s side.
 We recommend checking your tyre inflation pressure at least once every two weeks (and especially before embarking on a long car journey).

-So where does nitrogen figure in the conversation?
+So, where does nitrogen feature in the conversation?
 Well, the behaviour of any gas is such that it expands when heated and contracts when cooled, and nowhere is this more evident than with the gases inside a tyre.

 The inflation pressure rises and falls according to changes in temperature; every 12 degrees Celsius (approx. 10 degrees Fahrenheit) results in a shift of 1 PSI (pound per square inch).
 For this reason, it’s better to check tyre pressure early in the morning before the heat of the sun (or heat generated by driving) causes the temperature to increase.
 Cold air pressure readings are going to be more accurate.